Sydney Motorsport Park Supercars round

-The Sydney SuperNight (formally known as the Beaurepaires Sydney SuperNight) is an annual motor racing event for Supercars, held at Sydney Motorsport Park in Eastern Creek, New South Wales.
+The Sydney 500 (known for sponsorship reasons as the Thrifty Sydney 500) is the current name for the annual motor racing event for Supercars, held at Sydney Motorsport Park in Eastern Creek, New South Wales.
 The event has been a semi-regular part of the Supercars Championship—and its previous incarnations, the Australian Touring Car Championship, Shell Championship Series and V8 Supercars Championship—since 1992.

 Since 2018, this is the only active Supercars event held in metropolitan Sydney.
 In 2020, the event was held twice due to calendar changes caused by the COVID-19 pandemic.
-In 2021, it was held four times in four consecutive weekends again due to the pandemic.
+In 2021, it was held four times in four consecutive weekends, again due to the pandemic.

 Format

-The event is held over two days, from Saturday to Sunday.
-Following two thirty-minute practice sessions on Saturday, a three-part knockout qualifying session determined the grid for the following 200 kilometre race.
-On Sunday, a single qualifying session determined the grid for the following 140 km race.
+While various formats have been used in its history, the event is currently held over three days, from Friday to Sunday.
+Following practice on Friday, a two-part knockout qualifying session determines the grid for the following 100 kilometre race.
+On Saturday and Sunday, a three-part knockout qualifying session, culminating in a top ten shootout, determines the grid for the following 200 km race.